gavinnn101/fishing_assistant_dragonflight/README.md

 * * Must have a valid webhook url!
 * `discord_webhook_url = webhook_url_goes_here` - Paste your discord webhook's url here.

+### TSM
+* `api_key` - Set to your TSM API key found at https://www.tradeskillmaster.com/user
+* * Used to get accurate prices for progress reports.

 # In-game Settings
+* The script now template matches the loot window to keep an accurate track of loot.
+* * For this to work, you'll want to set your game resolution to `1280x768` with `98% render scale` (possibly doesn't matter)
 * I don't think it should matter to much but in testing I had the preset graphics slider set to 1/lowest.

 # Running Script